codevalley/tinyAPI/API_DOCUMENTATION.md

 # TinyAPI Documentation

 TinyAPI is a simple storage service that allows users to save and edit payloads through a RESTful API.
+For now, it is still WIP and would support authentication based rate limits in future.

 ## Authentication